-AMSAT Italia, a cultural association of advanced radio communication enthusiasts, mainly focused on equipment between satellites and earth, designed and promoted a challenging application.
+AMSAT Italia, a cultural association of advanced radio communication enthusiasts, mainly focused on equipment between Satellites and earth, designed and promoted a challenging application.
 The purpose was to have a communication channel able to show to the students of multiple school levels the life and the experiments made by the astronauts on board of the International Space Station (ISS).
-This project was presented at the Hamvention in Daytona in 2012 and became operational in the following years.
+This project was presented at the Hamvention in Daytona in 2012 and was implemented in the following years.
 It has been successfully used since then.

-Both in the transmitter and in the receiver section there are implemented components of Kuhne electronic, a RF company based in Franconia, Germany https://www.kuhne-electronic.com/funk/en/
+Both the transmitter and in the receiver sections are implemented by means of the overwhelming technology of Kuhne Electronic, a RF Company based in Franconia, Germany https://www.kuhne-electronic.com/funk/en/

 The DVB-S standard television transmitter mounted on the International Space Station uses the final amplifier KU PA 2325 B, while the ground receiving stations use the KU LNC 25 TM downconverter.